Parameterized Complexity of Efficient Sortation: Preliminaries

-\para{Problem-Specific Definitions.} For a routed commodity $(s,t,P)$ in an \pfixed instance or a commodity $(s,t)$ in an \pvar instance, we call $s$ its \emph{source} and $t$ its \emph{destination}.
+For a routed commodity $(s,t,P)$ in an \pfixed instance or a commodity $(s,t)$ in an \pvar instance, we call $s$ its \emph{source} and $t$ its \emph{destination}.
 A graph $H$ satisfying all conditions given in the problem statements is called a \emph{solution graph}.
 Given an \pfixed or \pvar instance $(D,K,T)$ and a commodity $\kappa \in K$, a \emph{witness path} of $\kappa$ is a path in $\tc(D)$ that satisfies the condition of the corresponding problem description for that commodity.
 In other words, if $(D,K,T)$ is an \pfixed instance, then a witness path of a commodity $(s,t,P)$ is an $s$-$t$-path in $\tc(P)$.
 If $(D,K,T)$ is an \pvar instance, then a witness path of a commodity $(s,t)$ is an $s$-$t$-path in $\tc(D)$.
 A \emph{solution path cover} of $(D,K,T)$ is a set of witness paths, one for each commodity in $K$, such that its union is a solution graph of $(D,K,T)$.

-We provide a simple observation on trivial YES-instances of the two problems. \iflong If the target is at least the maximum outdegree of the input graph, then we are guaranteed to have a YES-instance since the input graph can be trivially used as the solution graph.
-The same also holds if the target is at least the maximum number of commodities starting at any vertex, as there is then a solution by only using the edges $(s,t)$ for all commodities $(s,t)$ or $(s,t,P)$. \fi
+We provide an observation on trivial instances of the problems.
+If the target is at least the maximum outdegree of the input graph, then we are guaranteed to have a YES-instance since the input graph can be trivially used as the solution graph.
+The same also holds if the target is at least the maximum number of commodities starting at any vertex, as there is then a solution by only using the edges $(s,t)$ for all commodities $(s,t)$ or $(s,t,P)$.